 Systems that were once considered secure, compliant and in support may no longer be.
-Every software system has bugs in, some of which have cyber-security consequences.
+Every software system has bugs, some of which have cyber-security consequences.
 As time passes, more of these bugs are found, leading to code change and more bugs...
 Cyber threats are considerably more evident and responded to than in the past; these days security is designed into a new application, but new software isn't necessarily more secure than old software.

 Data protection laws have made it a significant offence to hold unencrypted personally indentifiable data (PII) or credit card primary account numbers (PAN), and in any case, every company must have good reason to keep data and is obliged to take care of it.
 This wasn't always the situation, and legacy systems of record may not have been updated in line with legislative changes.

 Country regulators may since have ruled that data on their citizens cannot leave their country.
-You may find that your team changed the relevant application to store data within an accredited data centre within that country, but you later realise that no-one noticed that the back-up copy is still in the UK disaster recovery site.
+You may find that your team changed the relevant application to store data within an accredited data centre within that country, but you later realise that no-one noticed that the back-up copy is still in the UK or US disaster recovery site.

 When a top-10 client negotiated a revised B2B2C agreement when your company was reappointed for another 3 years, it instigated a contractual change that requires that data relating to its clients be kept separate from the clients of your other B2B2C business.
 But Legal didn't pass on that message.

-You realise that you've been retaining customer data for longer than 6 years, and need to amend the relevant applications to regularly delete the archive, to ensure that data retention laws is not broached.
+You realise that you've been retaining customer data for longer than 6 years, and need to amend the relevant applications to regularly delete the archive, to ensure that data retention law is not broached.
 But then you realise that the same application processes data in one country when the requirement is 5 years, and another when it is 7 years.

 What do you do?
 Your applications aren't in any fit state to respond to these imperatives.
 But your compliance team could go to prison, and your Commercial Director says that 3 major clients are threatening to pull their business.
 And the non-executive directors are threatening to resign.